hanhanwu/Hanhan_CyberSecurity_DataScience/README.md

 * [Web Attack Practice][63]

 ## FROM REAL WORLD PRACTICE
+* [Morpheus Pipeline for Sensitive Info Detection][64]
+  * Morpheus is a pipeline that does data preprocessing, inferencing and post-processing
+  * GPU running classic machine learning algorithms: https://github.com/rapidsai/cuml
+    * More about Rapids Forecast Inference Library: https://medium.com/rapids-ai/rapids-forest-inference-library-prediction-at-100-million-rows-per-second-19558890bc35
+  * ML is used in log data parsing, instead of using regular expression: https://www.splunk.com/en_us/blog/it/how-splunk-is-parsing-machine-logs-with-machine-learning-on-nvidia-s-triton-and-morpheus.html
+    * Named Entity Recornition (NER) is applied, LSTM worked best
+    * Triton on GPU saves money
+  * For anomaly detection, they uses AutoEncoder to preprocess the data, then check absolute z-score and find those with highest absolute z-score (highest deviation)

 * Deep Learning in Tor Traffic Detection
   * <b>Malware Detection</b> and <b>Network Intrusion</b> are the 2 major areas where Deep Learning has shown significant improvement over rule-based method and traditional machine learning methods
   * Anonymous network/traffic can be accomplished through various means.
 They can be broadly classified into: